-Dogs have been around humans for over 30,000 years now and have earned themselves the title of humans' best friends.
-But ever since they were domesticated, the species has gone through dramatic changes due to selective breeding.
-Whether the changes were physical or mental, people have bred dogs for their own advantage, sometimes causing the animals some severe health problems.
+Dogs have been around humans for over 30,000 years and have earned themselves the title of humans’ best friends.
+Since being domesticated, the species has undergone dramatic changes due to selective breeding.
+People have bred dogs for their advantage, sometimes causing the animals severe health problems.
+However, only in the 20th century did the selective breeding of dogs become more sophisticated as new methods were discovered.

 #1

-These cuties are roughly the same size they were a century ago, but they were bred to have bigger eyes and flatter noses.
-Unfortunately, it has been linked to breathing problems and other health issues.
+Pugs before breeding were roughly the same size a century ago.
+100 years ago, original pugs had longer legs and noses and a slimmer build.
+They were bred to have bigger eyes and flatter noses.
+Unfortunately, this led to malformed and sick pugs with breathing problems and other health issues.

 Wikipedia Commons Report